rcarver/config/README.md

     blueprint :webserver,
       host: -> { shared_variables.website_host },
       enabled: true

 (MC: I'm not sure why you would need more than cluster, node variables and node facts.
 It seems that the reference system is just going to add complexity.)
+(RC: I'm probably overly concerned with DRYness of inputs.
+It might be wise to show some real world situations and then decide if they're probelmatic or not.)

 **Ideas** Another dimension of reuse might be blueprint inheritance.
 I could definitely see it useful to define a "base" blueprint from which